 We tend to think of an alcoholic as somebody who has lost everything – their spouse, their job, their friends, their savings, all gone.
 But, many alcoholics still manage to maintain a relatively productive life, both personally and professionally.
 This makes it very difficult to recognize the disease, not only for the people who care about them but for the alcoholic themselves.

 This type of alcoholic often has great relationships with their friends, family, and coworkers.
 They may excel at their job and feel that they are quite successful.
-Some may be, which may lead others to overlook the drinking altogether.
+Some may be quite successful, which may lead others to overlook the drinking altogether.

 He or she may not even drink every day and may instead binge-drink on the weekends when they have less to be accountable for.
 They may rationalize their drinking with statements like “I only drink expensive liquor,” or “I just drink wine.”
 They often feel that their drinking, along with everything else in their lives, is under control, when in truth, they are in deep denial.